KirilGeorgiev247/Design-patterns/Structural/Facade/README.md

 ### Facade ###

-**Provide a unified interface to a set of interfaces in a subsystem.
+**Provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use**

 + makes strong coupling between interfaces weaker